jenkins-infra/jenkins.io/content/projects/gsoc/2020/application.md

 ---
 :layout: simplepage
-:title: "Jenkins GSoC application draft, 2019"
+:title: "Jenkins GSoC application draft, 2020"
 :tags:
 - gsoc
-- gsoc2019
+- gsoc2020
 ---

 <!-- This file uses Markdown intentionally.
      Google's GSoC site uses Markdown as an engine, using Markdown here allows copy-pasting -->

-The data below represents the 2019 GSoC application draft.
+The data below represents the 2020 GSoC application draft.
 Please feel free to contribute to it by proposing pull requests against the page.

+### TODOs:

+* Define the Jenkins X status: do they apply with Jenkins or as a separate org?
+(ETA - end of January)
+* Review text / labels / etc.

 ### Organization Profile

 * Tagline (up to 80 symbols): Open-source automation server for building great things at any scale
 * Technology tags (max 5):
   * java
   * groovy
   * javascript